xorsense/mnstr/README.md

 [^1]: For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offer tutorials samples, guidance on mobile development, and a full API reference.

-[^2]: To learn more about Rust or help getting started with it, see the documentation [here](https://www.rust-lang.org/).
+[^2]: To learn about Rust or help getting started with it, see the documentation [here](https://www.rust-lang.org/).

+[^3]: Learn about forking in github [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

+[^4]: For information about git repos and cloning you can learn from [git basics](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) or [github docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).